-As established in these documents, governance and the area under control are in coordination with the Obra Social Redentorista .
-The legal ownership documents are confidential in nature and are presented in Annex A. (Ownership to the auditing and certifying entities of the project).
+As established in these documents, governance and the area under control are in coordination with the Fundación Obra Social Redentorista .
+The legal ownership documents are confidential in nature and are presented in Annex A (Ownership to the auditing and certifying entities of the project).

-The due demonstration of land ownership (Annex: 9_Legal Documents), the proposal to develop commercial forestry activities on the project include the benefits from the sale of the environmental service of carbon capture by the new forests (see plans of management presented for the CIF), in addition to what was recorded in the registry of the Colombian Institute of Agriculture (ICA).
-Annex Legal documents, forestry records, demonstrate that the Fundacion Obra Social Redentorista is the direct beneficiary of the income from forestry activity and the sale of the Carbon capture service.
+The due demonstration of land ownership (Annex: 9_Legal Documents), the proposal to develop commercial forestry activities on the project properties, and the benefits from the sale of the environmental service of carbon capture by the new forests (see plans of management presented for the CIF), in addition to what was recorded in the registry of the Colombian Institute of Agriculture (ICA).
+Annex Legal documents, and forestry records, demonstrate that the Fundacion Obra Social Redentorista is the direct beneficiary of the income from forestry activity and the sale of the Carbon capture service.

 Responsible for the mitigation project.